Adapt and Stabilize, Then Learn and Optimize: A New Approach to Adaptive LQR: Adaptive LQR algorithm and discussion

 Our approach, MRAC-LQR, is summarized in the pseudocode in Algorithm \ref{alg:mrac-lqr}.
+The adaptive control design proposed in Section \ref{subsec:adaptive_control_design} is reiterated in Lines \ref{algln:r_t}-\ref{algln:adaptive_law}, and constitutes a fast inner control loop.
+Meanwhile, the reference model update in Lines \ref{algln:dynamics_est}-\ref{algln:next_epoch} constitutes a slow outer loop which seeks to optimize the reference model, using information learned from the exploratory signal $r_t$ in Line \ref{algln:r_t} to ensure $A_{mk} \to A_* + B_*K_*$.
+The shift in the reference model from $A_m$ to $A_{mk}$ appears in the control input as an extra gain $\Delta_{mk}$.
+Finally, to prevent persistent extra cost from exploration, $\|r_t\|$ decays with a carefully-chosen rate whose significance is made clear in the next section.

+Note that our adaptive control design maintains two parameter estimates, $\Xi_t$ and $\hat{\Theta}_t$. $\Xi_t$ is generated from RLS and is used to produce sets $Z_t$ in Line \ref{algln:parameter_set} which contain $\Theta_*$ with high probability.
+These sets shrink as information accumulates in the RLS covariance matrix $\Sigma_t$.
+Meanwhile, $\hat{\Theta}_t$ constantly seeks values within $Z_t$ which stabilize the closed-loop dynamics.
+Intuitively, $\hat{\Theta}_t$ provides stability, while $\Xi_t$ constrains $\hat{\Theta}_t$ to ensure convergence to $\Theta_*$ under persistent excitation.

+The success of Algorithm \ref{alg:mrac-lqr} relies on carefully choosing when to close the outer loop and update the reference model.
+The RLS covariance matrix $\Sigma_t$ stores the total information accumulated from $\{\phi_t\}_{t \geq 0}$, $\Lambda_k$ stores the information accumulated up to the start of epoch $k$, and $t_k$ is the first time step contained in epoch $k$.
+The transition from one epoch to the next occurs when the two conditions in Line \ref{algln:ref_model_update_conditions} are met.
+The condition on $\Sigma_t$ prevents the magnitude of $r_t$ from decaying before we are able to learn from it, while the condition on $t$ prevents the reference model from varying too rapidly and is essential for the stability guarantees in Theorems \ref{thm:TVRM_stability} and \ref{thm:stability}.

-There are several key points to note.
-The first point is that, of the four categories presented in Section \ref{sec:related_work}, MRAC-LQR lies in the CE with Attenuating Exploration category.
+One key point to note is that, of the four categories presented in Section \ref{sec:related_work}, MRAC-LQR lies in the CE with Attenuating Exploration category.
 It may be possible to remove the exploration and replace it with an OFU-type approach.
 However, this would eliminate one of MRAC-LQR's benefits, which is computational efficiency.
-Additionally, parameter learning through exploration is beneficial for reasons other than convergence to optimality: for example, for preventing bursting \cite{annaswamy2023arcra}.
+Additionally, parameter learning through exploration is beneficial for reasons other than convergence to optimality: for example, for preventing bursting \citep{annaswamy2023arcra}.